Loading NuWatt Energy...

 Annual electricity savings

 Princeton averages ~$18,000/yr in property taxes.
-NJ exempts 100% of solar-added value — enormous for high-value properties.
+NJ exempts 100% of solar-added value -- enormous for Princeton's high-tax environment.

 Up to $35,000 of added home value exempt